-Prizes will be awarded for the winning entry in each of the following categories, as well as 3 extra credit points.
+Prizes will be awarded for the winning entry in each of the following categories.

 Entries (code and results) will be posted online, and winners will be selected by popular vote as part of a future homework.
 The voting instructions will read: